Gauged Gromov-Witten theory for small spheres: Symplectic vortices and gauged Gromov-Witten invariants

-We denote by $\ol{M}_n(\Sigma,X,d)$ the union over types of bundles $P$; since the homology class determines the first Chern class, this is a finite sum.
-There is a natural notion of {\em Gromov convergence} of polystable vortices, which defines a topology on $\ol{M}_n(\Sigma,X,d)$, described in \cite{fixed}.

 \begin{theorem} Let $X$ be a compact Hamiltonian $K$-manifold.
-For any $c > 0$, the union of components $\ol{M}_n(\Sigma,X,d)_\rho$ with $ \lan d,[\omega_K] \ran < c$ is a compact, Hausdorff space.
-The stable, regular locus $\ol{M}^\reg(\Sigma,X,d)_\rho$ has the structure of a partially smooth topological (non-canonically $C^1$) orbifold. \end{theorem} The compactness is essentially a result of Mundet \cite{mun:ham}: For the more general case of moduli spaces of vortices on surfaces with cylindrical ends this is proved in \cite{fixed}.
-The orbifold structure is constructed in \cite{deform}.
-Evaluation maps are defined as follows.
-Let $\ol{M}_n^{\fr}(\Sigma,X)_\rho$ denote the moduli space of polystable framed $\rho$-vortices.
-Forgetting the framings gives an invariant map $ \ol{M}_n^{\fr}(\Sigma,X)_\rho \to \ol{M}_n (\Sigma,X)_\rho$ which is the quotient map for the action of $K^n$.
-Let $\ol{M}_n^{\fr,\reg}(\Sigma,X)_\rho$ resp. $\ol{M}_n^{\reg}(\Sigma,X)_\rho$ denote the subspaces of regular, stable framed resp. marked vortices, that is, those with finite automorphism groups.
-By the slice theorem for $C^1$ compact group actions, the action of $K^n$ on $\ol{M}_n^{\fr,\reg}(\Sigma,X)_\rho$ forms a topological orbifold principal $K^n$-bundle.
-If the action of $K^n$ is free then there exists a classifying map
+For any $c > 0$, the union of components $\ol{M}^K_n(\Sigma,X,d)_\rho$ with $ \lan d,[\omega_K] \ran < c$ is a compact, Hausdorff space.
+The regular locus $\ol{M}^{K,\reg}(\Sigma,X,d)_\rho$ has the structure of a partially smooth topological (non-canonically $C^1$) orbifold. \end{theorem} This generalization of Gromov compactness is proved in Ott \cite{ott:remov}, with special cases proved previously in Mundet \cite{mun:ham}.
+That the topology defined by Gromov convergence is compact follows using local distance functions as in \cite[p.
+134]{ms:jh}.
+The orbifold charts are given by universal deformations constructed in \cite{deform}.
+The evaluation maps on the principal stratum defined in \eqref{evals} extend to maps